Zachary ArbitmanZachary Arbitman

 U.S. District Court, Eastern District of Wisconsin, 2015

-Zac Arbitman has helped recover over $275 million in whistleblower, class action, and catastrophic personal injury cases.
+Zac Arbitman has helped recover over a quarter of $1 billion in whistleblower, class action, and catastrophic personal injury cases.
 He has been handling high-stakes matters for more than a decade and leverages his experience, in combination with an ability to innovate, to best represent his clients.
 With this approach, Zac has achieved many significant results in trials, appeals, and alternative dispute resolution forums in Pennsylvania, New Jersey, and other courts throughout the United States.

 Outside the office, Zac remains active in his community.
 He is an elected member of the Board of Directors of the Public Interest Law Center and is Chair of its Nominations Committee.
 He is also involved in the Taxpayers Against Fraud Education Fund, a nonprofit public interest organization dedicated to combating fraud against the Government, and is a member of its Conference and Member Education Committee.
 Previously, Zac served on the Executive Committee of Justice Rising Advocates for Community Legal Services of Philadelphia.